apigee-labs/rapier/README.md

       text:
         type: string
 ```
-This is the complete specification.
+This is the complete Rapier specification of the API.
+The `entities` and `well_known_URLs` elements are specific to Rapier.
+The rest is generic JSON Schema, including the `properties` element.
 The API described by this Rapier specification exposes a single resource whose type is `HelloMessage` (a JSON Schema) at the URL `/message`.
 This resource has a single property called `text`.
 The API does not allow this resource to be deleted, because it is well-known, but it does allow it to be
 retrieved using GET and modified using PATCH <a href="#footnote2" id="ref2"><sup>2</sup></a>.
 You don't have to say this explicitly — it is implied by the standard HTTP patterns and our conventions.
 Rapier also assumes that a GET response
 includes an ETag header that must be echoed in the 'If-Match' request header of the PATCH.
 This catches problems when two people try to update the resource at the same time.